 In the basket of the air fryer, lean each pork chop against one of the basket walls, leaving the center of the basket empty.
 This will help to keep the pork chops from falling over during cooking, and will also allow the maximum amount of air to circulate for a quick cook.

 Whole muscle pork, like a pork chop, should be cooked to 145°F. If the chop is stuffed, the stuffing also needs to reach that internal temperature.
-Because all air fryers vary in size and intensity of air circulation, you’ll always want to check the temperature of the stuffed pork chop right at the bottom where the stuffing meets the chop, inserting the thermometer into the meat, which will be the thickest part.
+Because all air fryers vary in size and intensity of air circulation, you’ll always want to check the temperature of the stuffed pork chop right at the bottom where the stuffing meets the chop, inserting the meat thermometer into the pork, which will be the thickest part.

 It will take about 15 minutes for the stuffed pork chops to reach a temperature of 137°F. The stuffing has browned nicely at this point as well.
 If cooking continues in the air fryer though, the top of the stuffing will burn.